Antisemitism Then and Now

 This connection still remains, though it is denied by the foreign supporters of a Palestinian state.
 As the Final Redemption approaches, this battle intensifies and is taking on a distinctly religious nature.

-This is clearly seen in the recent wave of Palestinian violence, most especially in the murder of Yehuda Dimentman last week.
+This is clearly seen in the recent wave of Palestinian violence, most especially in the murder of Yehuda Dimentman in December 2021.
 His crime was learning Torah in the Biblical heartland.
 Dimentman was murdered outside of Homesh in Samaria, leaving behind a young wife and a nine-month-old baby son.

 While the conflict between the Jews and Arabs can be dismissed as a regional conflict, it is being prolonged by foreign meddling that, rather than bringing the two sides closer to coexistence, has only served to prolong and intensify the hatred.